-This article first appeared in the October 2, 2014 Fennimore Times as part of its “Buzz About Town” series.
-It is reprinted here with permission from Fennimore Times Editor Rob Callahan.
+The following article first appeared in the February 5, 2015 Fennimore Times as part of its “Buzz About Town” series.
+It is reprinted here with Editor Rob Callahan’s permission.

 Something exciting is happening in and around Richland County!
 People are organizing, talking, meeting, and planning.
 They are making commitments to one another and challenging others to participate.
 Their purpose is simple.
 They seek to address their communities’ most pressing problems by “dreaming and doing together.”

 “Southwest Partners” is developing a model of what needs to happen in other rural regions.
 Our rural populations are declining and aging.
 Our rural counties, towns, and communities find it increasingly difficult to maintain, let alone modernize, rural infrastructure.
 Our rural schools struggle to offer the array of opportunities children deserve.
 Our rural businesses are challenged by a lack of high-character, skilled talent.

 My life has been spent in rural Midwestern communities.
 I know to the very root of my soul that there is only one solution to the challenges of the places I so deeply love and call “home.”
 We need regional leadership, engagement, collaboration, and collective action.
 The folks in and around Richland County seem to have found their version of this very thing.

 What I see gaining momentum is this.
 A group of dedicated, talented, and persistent religious, community, business, and education leaders are bringing people together from across the area.
 Those people are talking and engaging a growing group of citizens in discussion aimed at action.
 That action will be to find ways that they as individuals, communities, churches, schools, and companies can put aside their differences and competitions so as to pool and mobilize their resources and talent for the purpose of creating a better “now” as well as a better future.
 Southwest Partner’s stated desire is “to create a healthy forward thinking culture for attracting, retaining, and nurturing people and their dreams.”